JacobRochford/Restaurant/README.md

 # Feast Restaruant

-Sample website for a made up restaraunt
+Sample website for a made up restaurant